-How do I reserve my place on a trip?
+How do I confirm my place on a trip?

-To confirm your place on a trip, we ask for a 50% deposit of the total trip cost to be paid in advance.
-This allows us to book hotels and purchase any necessary local flights on your behalf.
+To confirm your place on a trip, we ask for a 20% of the total trip cost as a deposit.

 What happens if I need to cancel my trip after paying my deposit?